 3.3.
 CCTV system

-The video surveillance policy is available and published on the CCAT SG website (www.ccat.ro).
+The video surveillance policy is available and published on the CCAT website (www.ccat.ro).

 3.5.
 Policy review

 The system operator reviews the proportionality of the use of the video surveillance system on the protection of personal data every year.
 During these periodic reviews, you will appreciate whether:

 • there is still a need for a video surveillance system;

 • the system continues to serve its stated purpose;

 The periodic reviews will also cover other issues identified during the system’s operation, especially if CCAT’s video surveillance policy continues to comply with the laws and instructions in force and if it is complied with in practice.